Building and maintaining a System of Intracellular Compartments: Robustness of phases to extrinsic and intrinsic noise

-\end{small} where $\mathcal{N} $ is the normalization factor.
-Hence, whereas the fixed points of the deterministic system are given by roots of $f(M)$, the extrema of the distribution $P(M)$ are given by roots of $\left(f(M) - \frac{1}{2} \xi'(M)\right)$, defined as shape function in \cite{cobb}.
-Hence, the extrema of the probability distribution corresponding to the stochastic system Eq.\eqref{eq:veq_noise_si} is given by,
+Consequently, while the fixed points of the deterministic system are given by the roots of $f(M)$, the extrema of the distribution $P(M)$ are given by the roots of $\left(f(M) - \frac{1}{2} \xi'(M)\right)$, defined as the shape function in \cite{cobb}.
+Hence, the extrema of the probability distribution corresponding to the stochastic system Eq.\,\eqref{eq:veq_noise_si} is given by,

-It is clear that adding multiplicative noise of this functional form effectively leads to a modified version of Eq.\eqref{eq:cubicpoly} with nucleation rate $v \, a_0 \rightarrow (v \, a_0-\epsilon)$ and for $\epsilon > a_0 \, v$, sign signature of the sequence of coefficients for the above polynomial changes, leading to the change in number of fixed points.
-For instance, consider the bistable regime for the deterministic system corresponding to Eq.\eqref{eq:veq_noise_si}.
+It is clear that adding multiplicative noise of this functional form effectively leads to a modified version of Eq.\,\eqref{eq:cubicpoly} with nucleation rate $v \, a_0 \rightarrow (v \, a_0-\epsilon)$ and for $\epsilon > a_0 \, v$, sign signature of the sequence of coefficients for the above polynomial Eq.\,\eqref{eq:shape1_si} changes, leading to the change in the number of fixed points.
+For instance, consider the bistable regime for the deterministic system corresponding to Eq.\,\eqref{eq:veq_noise_si}.
 In this regime the sign signature for the sequence of coefficients is ($-,+,-,+$), see Table \ref{Tab:Tcr}.
-As the noise strength is increased, $\epsilon > a_0 v $, the sign signature changes to ($-,+,-,-$) and the fixed points near zero are destroyed (Fig. \ref{fig:robust_crit}(a)) and the system has just one positive root left.
-On further increasing the noise strength, $\epsilon > (a_0 +1)v$, sign signature changes to ($-,-,-,-$) , the fixed point away from zero is destroyed as well and the system has no fixed points.
-The same can be seen from the Fokker-Planck equation.
-As we see in Fig. \ref{fig:robust_crit}(b), steady state distribution of Fokker-Planck equation for one cisterna is bimodal for low noise ($\epsilon << a_0 \; v$), it becomes unimodal for high noise ($\epsilon \approx a_0 \; v$), and the system is without any maxima for $\epsilon > (a_0 +1)v$.
+As the noise strength is increased, $\epsilon > a_0 v $, the sign signature changes to ($-,+,-,-$) and the fixed points near zero are destroyed (Fig.\,\ref{fig:robust_crit}(a)) and the system has just one positive fixed point left.
+On further increasing the noise strength, $\epsilon > (a_0 +1)v$, sign signature changes to ($-,-,-,-$) , the fixed point away from zero is destroyed as well and the system has no remaining fixed points.
+The same can be seen from the corresponding Fokker-Planck equation.
+As we see in Fig.\,\ref{fig:robust_crit}(b), steady state distribution of the Fokker-Planck equation for one cisterna is bimodal for low noise ($\epsilon << a_0 \; v$), it becomes unimodal for moderate noise ($v \, a_0 < \epsilon < v \, (a_0+1)$), and the system is without any maxima for $\epsilon > (a_0 +1)v$.